 While a centralized engagement program will vary based on company size, talent needs, and budget, successful programs of all sizes tend to start with the following three steps.

 Obtaining executive support is an important first step.
-With backing and advocacy from company leaders that employees recognize and respect, it becomes easier to create a lasting and successful program.
+When company leaders—who employees recognize and respect—advocate for a program it is much easier to roll out the program throughout the company.

 Senior leaders have influence over the managers who will be sourcing and using independent talent.
 By helping them understand the benefits of engaging independents (if the company is not doing so already) as well as the benefits of a direct sourcing strategy, program roll-out will likely be a smoother process rather than trying to build internal support from the bottom up.